 BMS 260 Cell Biology (fall).
 Scope of this Cell Biology course is to convey an understanding of the function and the organization of molecules and organelles inside and outside the cell, and how these are used to construct a multicellular tissue and organ.

-BMS 225A Human Disease: Technologies & Biomedical Applications (fall).
+BMS 225A Investigating Human Biology and Disease (fall).
 This course introduces students to concepts in organ and tissue biology and to tools used in biomedical research.
 The aim is to prepare students for research in understanding human biology and disease.
 The course includes lectures and workshops that encompass this material.
 A series of lectures illustrate how tissues and organs function in the context of the whole organism, and how dysfunction leads to disease.
 Included in these lectures are examples of how a variety of model organisms can advance our understanding both of basic biology and of human illness.
 In addition, the course provides an opportunity through lectures and workshops for students to become familiar with microscopy methods and applications as well as with central techniques for understanding the genome, epigenome, proteome, and protein structure.

-BMS 225B Tissue & Organ Biology (winter).
+BMS 225B Investigating Human Biology and Disease (winter).
 This course introduces students to the structure and development of multicellular tissues and organs with a consideration of higher levels of integration into organ systems.
 There are lectures and discussion of current papers from the literature.

 BMS 255 Genetics (winter).
 Scope of the graduate level course in Genetics is to convey an understanding of basic genomics and molecular genetics, use of genetic animal model systems and of the analytical principles of simple and complex human genetic traits.